 1. PHP Installation Considerations

-Before PHP installation, it is advised to understand the basic need.
-Usually, PHP is installed to carry out the following tasks:
+Before PHP installation, it is advised to understand the basic need and the requirements for a development environment as a particular dev environment may serve well for a specific task.
+Usually, PHP language is installed on a system to carry out the following tasks:

 - Web Development and Web Application Development

 After determining the desired category of development, there is a need to identify that what are the requirements of PHP installation.
 There are three main requirements to configure PHP language, which includes: